-Introduction: Around the world, gastric cancer (GC) is the third leading cause of cancer-related deaths. microRNAs are a group of regulatory non-coding RNAs that are involved in GC progression. miR-145 as a tumor suppressor and miR-21 as an oncomiR were shown to be dysregulated in many cancers including GC.
+Introduction: Gastric cancer (GC) is the third leading cause of cancer-related death worldwide. microRNAs are a group of regulatory non-coding RNAs that are involved in GC progression. miR-145 as a tumor suppressor and miR-21 as an oncomiR were shown to be dysregulated in many cancers including GC.
 This research aimed to enhance the expression of miR-145 while reducing the expression of miR-21 and examine their impact on the proliferation, apoptosis, and migration of GC cells.